 The student pays an additional fee of \$100/unit for Independent Study courses.
 She or he may apply for a scholarship to cover the fee for "Directed Research" or a "Thesis/Project."
 For information, the student should see the dean of the respective school or college.

-The faculty instructor who covenants to participate in undergraduate independent study will receive \$100/unit, and will still be paid, even if the student withdraws after the fees have been collected.
+The faculty instructor who covenants to participate in undergraduate independent study will receive \$100/unit, even if the student withdraws after the fees have been collected.

 Withdrawal from Courses